ericvilla/rakete/README.md

  ### Usage

- From your Terminal, move to your project directory.
-If you have already configured the .rakete folder and you know your remote machine's IP address / hostname, type the following command:
+ From your terminal, move to your project directory.
+If you have already configured the .rakete folder and you know your remote host's IP address or hostname, type the following command:

  ```
- rakete -r <REMOTE-MACHINE-IP-ADDRESS-OR-HOSTNAME>
+ rakete -r <REMOTE-HOST-IP-ADDRESS-OR-HOSTNAME>
  ```

-Rakete will create a .zip archive from your project directory, upload it to the remote machine and issue the previously configured commands to the remote machine.
+Rakete will create a .zip archive from your project directory, upload it to the remote host and issue the previously configured commands to the remote host.